 The Department of Nursing offers the Master of Science in Nursing (MSN) degree with a major in nursing and an emphasis in family health.
 The Master of Science in Nursing program is designed to prepare students for careers as family nurse practitioners or as clinical nurse specialists in gerontology or family nursing.
 Clinical nurse specialist students select a functional area in either nursing administration or nursing education.
-Due to constrained resources and low enrollment, the Clinical Nurse Specialist Track is not being offered at this time.

 Graduate Admission Requirements